Skip to main content

 How do I write a strong application?

-• Have a good idea, work out how you're going to execute it and find a keen partner in Australia or Korea to help you with it.
+• Have a good idea, work out how you're going to execute it and find a partner in Australia or Korea to help you with it.

-• Read the grant guidelines and ensure your project outcomes are aligned with AKF objectives and priority areas.
+• Read the Grant Guidelines and ensure your project outcomes are aligned with AKF objectives and priority areas.
 You should also consider how your application addresses themes like gender, diversity and inclusion; or innovation.

 • Make the impact of the project clear.
 If the AKF supports your project, what will be new that couldn't be done without AKF support?